-The Hospital's pattern of dedication, innovation, and humanism in medicine continues to unfold into the 21st century.
-All along, it has used its strengths in education and research to improve the quality of care it provides to its patients.
-Under the direction of Todd J. Albert, MD, Surgeon-in-Chief and Mary K. Crow, MD, Physician-in-Chief, HSS continues to meet a high-quality standard of patient care, treating each patient with respect and compassion.
+Today – The pattern of dedication, innovation, and humanism in medicine continues today at HSS.
+All along, HSS has used its strengths in education and research to improve the quality of care it provides to its patients.
+Under the direction of the surgeon-in-chief and physician-in-chief, HSS continues to meet a high-quality standard of patient care, treating each patient with respect and compassion.